Do you have a passion for wines, creative and marketing skills, and like serving people? If yes, a career as a winemaker might be ideal for you.

 In small wineries, they are responsible for the entire winemaking process, which includes cultivating grapes, bottling, and selling finished wine.

-As the job involves spending a lot of time outdoors and doing tasks such as pressing and crushing grapes, pruning, and soil sampling, you need to have the physical stamina to perform these tasks efficiently.
+You need to have the physical stamina to perform these tasks efficiently.
+The job involves spending a lot of time outdoors and doing tasks such as pressing and crushing grapes, pruning, and soil sampling,

 As an entry-level winemaker, you will do a lot of cleaning work, including cleaning tanks, barrels, floors and dragging bins, hoses, and buckets.